tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 The industry has successfully upgraded TLS versions while deprecating old versions (e.g., SSLv2), and many protocols have transitioned from RSA to Elliptic Curve Cryptography (ECC) improving security while also reducing key sizes.
 The transition to post-quantum crypto brings different challenges, most significantly, the new Post-Quantum algorithms:

-  1. are still being evaluated against both classical and post-quantum attacks,
+  1. are not fully trusted
-  2. use larger key sizes (which increases handshake packet size), and
+  2. use larger key sizes
-  3. have higher CPU utilization than classical algorithms.
+  3. have higher CPU and memory utilization

 All applications transmitting messages over untrusted networks can be susceptible to active or passive attacks by adversaries using CRQCs, with varying degrees of significance for both users and the underlying systems.
 This document explores Quantum-Ready usage profiles for applications specifically designed to defend against passive and on-path attacks employing CRQCs.
 TLS client and server implementations, as well as applications, can mitigate the impact of these challenges through various techniques described in subsequent sections.